crowdin/crowdin-apps-functions/README.md

 Lightweight library with utility functions to help you quickly create your own Crowdin App.

-Information about Crowdin App can be found in the [About Crowdin Apps](https://support.crowdin.com/crowdin-apps/) and in the [Getting Started Guide](https://support.crowdin.com/crowdin-apps-introduction/).
+Information about Crowdin Apps can be found in the [About Crowdin Apps](https://developer.crowdin.com/crowdin-apps-about/) and in the [Quick Start](https://developer.crowdin.com/crowdin-apps-quick-start/) guide.

 ## Status